just4THEsmile/lbaw/pa.md

 ### 4. Input Validation

 > According to our implementation, additionally to using the laravel built-in functions, we also created some php function to validate the inputs.
-For example, we ask for a minimum of length 8 for the password, or we ask for a minimum of 16 in content of the question.
+For example, we ask for a minimum of length 8 for the password, or we ask for a minimum of 16 in content of the question we require a unique username and a unique email as well as every tag has an unique name.

 ### 5. Check Accessibility and Usability